Readout of a quantum processor with high dynamic range Josephson parametric amplifiers

 Figure.~\ref{fig:performance}(a) shows the SNIMPA gain vs signal frequency (blue lines) on all readout lines as labeled.
 Each curve was measured at low power with a vector network analyzer, after manual tuneup of the amplifier's flux bias, pump frequency, and pump power.
 The frequencies of the readout resonators associated with each line are indicated by the vertical dashed lines (red).
 All amplifiers achieve gains greater than 15 dB over the entire readout band, and most resonators can be read out with a gain exceeding 20 dB.
-The gain profile is not Lorentzian; this is because the complex impedance seen by the SNIMPA nonlinear resonator varies over the bandwidth of the amplifier\cite{IMPA}.
-The multi-peak response is commonly seen in wider band parametric amplifiers\cite{IMPA, grebel2021flux}, and can be understood in terms of an impedance matching problem\cite{naaman2022synthesis}.
+The gain profile is not Lorentzian; this is because the complex impedance seen by the SNIMPA nonlinear resonator varies over the amplifier band\cite{IMPA}.
+The multi-peak response is commonly seen in wider band parametric amplifiers\cite{IMPA, grebel2021flux, ranzani2022wideband}, but impedance matching network synthesis techniques could be used to achieve better control of gain flatness and ripple\cite{naaman2022synthesis}.

 For the purpose of the present experiments we were focused on isolated qubit readout performance.
 In some cases, we allowed the center frequency of the amplifier to reside within the resonator band (\textit{e.g.}~line H).
 In simultaneous multi-qubit readout with degenerate parametric amplifiers, in which the signal (at frequency $\omega_s$) and idler (at $\omega_i=\omega_P-\omega_s$) share the same physical circuit, this can cause interference between a signal from one of the resonators and an idler generated by the readout of another.
 Therefore, in simultaneous multi-qubit readout, the pump should be tuned such that all readout resonator frequencies reside either below or above $\omega_P/2$, meaning that only half the bandwidth is usefully available in practice.